thunderbird/thunderbird-android/docs/engineering/technical-designs/0001-changelog-system-replacement.md

 * Add internal serializable models for schema v1.
 * Add a data source that reads `R.raw.changelog_index`.
 * Inject the app version provider and use the full app version name, including build-type suffixes, for Recent Changes lookup.
+Daily builds must also match the current date.
 * Resolve each `resourceName` from the index to the corresponding generated raw resource ID.
 * Load per-release JSON files on demand for the Changelog screen.
-* Load only the release file matching the current app version name for Recent Changes.
+* Load only the release file matching the current app version name for Recent Changes, and also matching the current date for daily builds.
 * Replace `ChangeLogManager` internals without changing public navigation APIs.
 * Throw an exception in debug builds when the index or a required release file is missing, has an unsupported schema version, or contains invalid JSON.